This was one of Mom’s sayings: “The cracked cup remains.”

 I question our culture’s obsession with new things.
 I wonder why we need things to look perfect.
 Is a little chip in a saucer so terrible?
 If a knife has a damaged handle but still has a sharp blade, why can’t it still be used?

-We consume too much and dispose of too much to the detriment to our environment.
-The siren call of the Dollar/Deals stores is particularly problematic.
-Shoppers flock to purchase low quality merchandise in large quantities — because it’s so cheap.
+We consume too much and dispose of too much to the detriment of our environment.
+The siren call of the dollar/deals stores is particularly problematic.
+Shoppers flock to purchase low-quality merchandise in large quantities — because it’s so cheap.
 So, they get the instant gratification of buying stuff, only to have to throw it away because it breaks or wears out quickly.

 What have you got from a decade or a century ago that still works?
-Share your treasured cracked and melted items in the Earthling Forum.
+Treasure your still-useful cracked and melted items!

 Feature image courtesy of Sweetaholic, Pixabay.
 This post was originally published on January 30, 2019.